okieraised/go-license-management/README.md

 ### Machine
 Machine represents a server or computer on which the license is activated.
 They are used to track license activations and enforce licensing rules.
+#### 1. Machine Fingerprint
+A machine fingerprint is a unique identifier generated based on the hardware and software characteristics of a specific computer or device.
+It is commonly used in security, licensing, or tracking to uniquely identify a device without relying on user-provided information.
+When registering a machine,

 ---
 ### Roadmap